maikmb/github-actions-pr-close-work-item/README.md

 # Pull Requests Azure Boards close work items

-Close a work item in Azure Board when a pull request is closed on github
+Manage work item state when a pull request is closed or opened.

 ## Outputs
 True for success update